 I had just come to Toronto from the Lower East Side of New York City where I had lived for 13 years.
 I hadnt been in Toronto very long.
-I was using the subway to get back and forth from a job I had acquired.
+I was using the subway to get back and forth from a job I had just acquired.
 Coming home from work in rush hour I noticed a fellow was tailing me.
 In New York I had learned several things about dealing with people in the street.
 One, you never meet their eye because, if you do, this can become an invitation to a confrontation or it gives them a signal that they can beg from and so forth.
 So, you never meet their eye.
 They other thing is that youre always watching out of the corner of you eye.
 You know if someone has fixed on you or is following you.

-With these crowd tools in my toolbox, I noticed, out of the corner of my eye, that a fellow was tailing me.
+With these crowd tools in my toolbox, I noticed, out of the corner of my eye, that a fellow was tailing me on the subway platform.
 I recognized him in the sense that there is something about the sleazy looks of these guys that tips you off that they are not normal.
 He was trying to tail me and I was careful, as I said, not to meet his eye.

 I used the crowd to do some broken field, not running, so much as dodging until I was quite a ways down the platform.
 I would stand close to or just behind someone who was taller than myself and I could see this fellow popping up like a jack in the box trying to find me.
 He was jumping up here and there and looking for me and he cant find me.
 Hes lost his chosen prey.
 This little drama went on until the next train came along and I got on.
-End of story and that was a kind of funny one.
+End of story, and that was a kind of funny one.

 Ive lost that fine edge of reality-based paranoia that was a survival mechanism in New York City.
 I was a full year before I stopped routinely carrying a sharp weapon and settled in to the relative calm of Toronto.

 I still warn friends who might jokingly grab me from behind.
 Dont do that.
 You could get hurt.
-The old defensive demon returns when I'm caught unaware.
+The old defensive demon could return if Im caught unaware.

 Another time on the subway when the trains were crowded as people travelled home from work.
 There was a young Chinese girl standing next to me and I noticed that there was an older, rather raggedy-looking guy was starting to physically harass her.
 She was trying to wriggle away from him but he just persisted and the train was too crowded for her to move away.
-I became annoyed and I said at the top of my lungs,
+I became annoyed and shouted at the top of my lungs,